 E-Learning opportunities on biodiversity and IPBES

 What is biodiversity?
 What is IPBES?
 And what does it actually do?
 Fortunately, we now have plenty of learning opportunities to choose from.
-This blog post was inspired by our most recent ONet Caucus Day: thank you to ONet's many dedicated volunteers!
+This blog post was inspired by an ONet Caucus Day: thank you to ONet's many dedicated volunteers!
 This is the first in a series: scroll down for links to parts 2 and 3.

 Learning about IPBES